arjunachala/arjunachala.github.io/_posts/2017-10-19-Example-Application-Part-1.md

 Once you download the file, I would recommend that you rename it something that is more user friendly.
 I renamed my file to "chicago_employees.csv".

 Let us step back a bit and understand the topology of the HPCC cluster that we are going to use.
-The Thor cluster, the batch oriented analysis engine, is setup with 4 slaves (aka executors) and a single management node.
+The Thor cluster, the batch oriented analysis engine, is setup with 4 slaves (aka executors) and a single management node that hosts Dali and the Thor Master node.
 The ROXIE cluster, is setup as a single node.

 Our Architecture:
 ![](/assets/images/Architecture.001.jpeg)